-How a Medical Devices Supplier Saved $54,000 a Month with Better Reporting Processes
+How a Medical Devices Supplier Saved $54,000 Per Year with Better Reporting Processes

 St. Jude Medical (SJM), a global medical devices company based in Minneapolis, was being bogged down each month for more than 30 hours because of the need to produce the company’s Inventory Stock Quantity and Valuation report.
 The process of getting this report was an embarrassment to the SJM IT Director, who have already tried different approaches to resolve the issue.